coreboot/coreboot/Documentation/soc/intel/cse_fw_update/cse_fw_update.md

 ## Problem Statement

-Currently, on Chromium OS Systems, CSE region is not updatable.
+Currently, on ChromiumOS Systems, CSE region is not updatable.
 So, new CSE FW versions that are released by Intel to address important functional and security bugs post-product launch will not be available to the end-user.
 Hence, the proposed solution allows in-field CSE FW update to propagate those bug fixes